MichalLytek/type-graphql/docs/browser-usage.md

 ## Usage with Cypress Tests

-If you're importing a module into your test which includes a type-graphql decorator you need to tell Cypress's webpack config to shim type-graph.
+If you're importing a module into your test which includes a type-graphql decorator you need to tell Cypress's webpack config to shim type-graphl.

 First `yarn add --dev webpack @cypress/webpack-preprocessor ts-loader`.
 Note: You might already have one or more of these installed - delete as required.